 Hoya de la Mora: The Ultimate Road Trip Guide

-Hoya de la Mora is a natural spot at an elevation of 2.550m (8,366ft) above the sea level, located in the province of Granada, in the autonomous community of Andalusia, Spain.
-It's one of the highest roads of Spain.
+Hoya de la Mora is a natural spot at an elevation of 2.550m (8,366ft) above sea level, located in the autonomous community of Andalusia, in Spain.
+It's one of the highest roads in Spain.

 Hoya de la Mora